-Only a small amount is usually detectable in the blood.
-However, when cells are damaged or destroyed, they release LD into the bloodstream, causing blood levels to rise.
+LDH is an enzyme required during the process of turning sugar into energy for your cells.
+Only a small amount is usually detectable in the blood, however, when cells are damaged they release LDH into the bloodstream.

 An amino acid normally present in very small amounts in all cells of the body.
 Homocysteine is a product of methionine metabolism - one of the 11 ‘essential’ amino acids that must be derived from the diet.